pikvm/pikvm/README.md

 <img src="v3_board.png" alt="drawing" width=300/></td>

-Also we are currently developing our own HAT for Raspberry Pi 4.
-It will have all the features of the v2 platform, including many important things:
+We are also currently developing our own HAT for the Raspberry Pi 4.
+It will have all the features of the v2 platform, including:
-* HDMI capture based on TC358743 (extra low latency and many features like compression control).
+* HDMI capture based on the TC358743 (extra low latency and many features like compression control).
-* OTG Keyboard & mouse; Mass-Storage Drive emulation.
+* OTG Keyboard & mouse; Mass Storage Drive emulation.
-* Ability to simulate "pull and insert" for USB.
+* Ability to simulate "removal and insertion" for USB.
-* Onboard ATX controller.
+* Onboard ATX power control.
-* RTC clock.
+* An RTC clock.
 * CISCO-style and USB serial console port (to manage Pi-KVM OS or to connect with the server).
-* Optional AVR-based HID (for some rare and strange motherboards whose BIOS doesn't understand the OTG keyboard).
+* Optional AVR-based HID (for some rare and strange motherboards whose BIOS doesn't understand the OTG emulated keyboard).
-* Optional OLED screen to display network information or what you want.
+* Optional OLED screen to display network status or other desired information.
-* It does not need to be soldered.
+* No need for soldering or other assembly.
 It's a ready-made, reliable board which you can use yourself or provide to your clients.
-And of course, it also uses Pi-KVM OS - all the software will be fully open.
+* Continued use of Pi-KVM OS - all the software will be fully open.
 * It will cost about $100 - or less, we are working to make it as cheap as possible.

 Sounds interesting?
 Subscribe to https://discord.gg/bpmXfz5 and you will be the first to know about the release.
 Prototypes will be ready in Q4 2020, and pre-orders will be available sooner.